Image courtesy of Shutterstock

 1. Excessive moisture

 De-lamination is most prevalent during humid weather.
 That’s because PVB absorbs moisture.
-Thus, when the panes are constantly exposed to warm and moist environments, the adhesive between the film and the glass loses its bond and the glass begins to de-laminate over time.
+Thus, when the panes constantly exposed to warm and moist environments, the adhesive between the film and the glass loses its bond and the glass begins to de-laminate over time.

 To prevent excessive moisture buildup, allow the edge of the inter-layer to breathe.
-During installation, make sure that the edges are well-ventilated so that moisture won’t trickle down to the inter-layer and the adhesive.
+During installation, make sure that the edges well-ventilated so that moisture won’t trickle down to the inter-layer and the adhesive.